onafetsidrasul/DotsAndBoxes/README.md

 2. a TUI mode, that enriches the previous one with colors, that can be entered using `tui` as argument while running the Main;
 3. a GUI mode, that can be entered using `gui` as argument while running the Main.
 ## Disclaimer
-The code is meant to work with Java 21 and works without problems on Unix.
-To make it work on Windows, you need to enable UTF-8 in Windows Terminal:
+The code is meant to work with Java 21 and works without problems on Unix terminals.
+To make it work on Windows Terminal, you need to enable UTF-8:
 `powershell.exe -NoExit -Command chcp 65001` .